Linn Bjørnland

-Linn Bjørnland, is a Scottish Norwegian actress.
+Linn Bjørnland, born in Scotland and raised in Norway, is a former actress.
+She trained as a ballet dancer with the Norwegian National Ballet and graduated from Bird college in London.
 She has appeared on HBO's True Blood, the NBC production Grimm, TNT's Leverage, CW's Hart of Dixie, Code Black and the Lifetime's TV movie Secrets in Suburbia.

+After Bjørnland got married and gave birth to three children, she gave up her acting career and settled in Ojai where she opened a bakery.